zorfling/quick-tax-calc/README.md

 # Quick Tax Calc

-This is a quick calculator for the [ATO Australian Individual Tax Rates 2017/2018](https://www.ato.gov.au/Rates/Individual-income-tax-rates/).
+This is a quick calculator for the [ATO Australian Individual Tax Rates](https://www.ato.gov.au/Rates/Individual-income-tax-rates/).

 ## Usage